-15. If you need to remove the WWAN antennas and cables, remove the cables (1) from the inside of the display rear cover (2), and then peel the antennas off the cover (3).
-The WWAN antennas and cables are available as spare part number N00110-001.
+If you need to remove the WLAN antenna cables, remove the cables from the clips on the left (1) and right (2) sides of the display rear cover, and then peel the antennas off the inside of the display rear cover (3).
+The wireless antennas and cables are available as spare part number M50375-001.